Guts-460/machine-learning-theories/MCTS/README.md

 $$
 G_t = \sum_{k=0}^\infty \gamma^k r_{t+k}
+$$

 is the discounted return.

-In many practical problems, the exact computation of (Q(s,a)) is impossible because the state space grows exponentially.
+In many practical problems, the exact computation of $Q(s,a)$ is impossible because the state space grows exponentially.

-MCTS approximates (Q(s,a)) through repeated sampling.
+MCTS approximates $Q(s,a)$ through repeated sampling.

 ---